Body seen along floating barrier Texas installed in the Rio Grande, Mexico says

-MEXICO CITY (AP) — The Mexican government reported for the first time Wednesday that a body was spotted along the floating barrier that Texas Gov. Greg Abbott installed recently in the Rio Grande river, across from Eagle Pass, Texas.
+MEXICO CITY (AP) — The Mexican government reported for the first time Wednesday that a body was spotted along the floating barrier that Texas Gov. Greg Abbott installed recently in the Rio Grande, across from Eagle Pass, Texas.

 Mexico’s Foreign Relations Department said authorities were trying to recover the body, and did not know the person's nationality or the cause of death.